 The minister's role in the art and science of planning and directing the work of the local parish.
 Principles and procedures for relevant programs, structures and finances, the development of effective layworkers, the guidance of staff workers, and the development of spiritual values will be studied as means of developing purposeful and meaningful administration.
-(Offered 1976-77 and alternate years.)
+Required of Middlers.

-Penn First Semester 3 credits
+First or Second Semester 3 credits